mklarmann/q53/README.md

 ## Q53

-This is q53 - as in "the question to the answer of 53" in reference to douglas adams.
-It is the basis to deliver question to the answers we have.
+This is q53 - as in "the question to the answer of 53" in reference to douglas adams number 42 : ) It is the basis to deliver question to the answers we have.
 It serves as a multipurpose tool to any question we might have.